Eva Van Eeghen. MA Couns. MBACP (Accred.).

 I also work as a volunteer counsellor within a charitable organisation in Norwich.

-I have a private practice in Diss and Norwich.
+I have private practices in Diss and Norwich.

 Areas of counselling I deal with